 The following lists the countries of origin from which the reported SORs in Schedule 1 collectively source 3TG, based on information provided by our suppliers and the CFSI or an equivalent third party audit program.

-Angola Japan
+As previously noted, the 3TG contained in our 2015 products did not necessarily originate in the countries listed because our suppliers generally provided country of origin information via the CMRT at the company level, representing the suppliers' entire product lines, and generally did not limit their CMRT responses to countries of origin for products they supplied to the Company specifically.

-Australia Kazakhstan
+Australia Malaysia

-Belgium Malaysia
+Belgium Morocco

-Bolivia Mozambique
+Bolivia Myanmar

 Brazil Peru

-Canada Philippines
+Canada Poland

-Chile Singapore
+Chile Portugal

-China South Africa
+China Rwanda

-Democratic Republic of the Congo South Korea
+Democratic Republic of the Congo Singapore

-Ethiopia Sweden
+Ethiopia South Africa

-Germany Switzerland
+Germany South Korea

-Hong Kong Thailand
+Hong Kong Sweden

+India Switzerland

+Indonesia Thailand

-India United Kingdom
+Japan United Kingdom

-Indonesia United States
+Kazakhstan United States